myweddingwala/city_service/README.md

 ```

 **Following request adds a single guest (If you want to add a single guest which doesn't belong to any category, then perform the request without category key in the data payload**
+* Required keys for the item are "first_name", "last_name", and "party_size".
 ```bash
 curl -X POST -H 'Content-Type: application/json' -H 'Myweddingwala-Space: XYZ' -H 'Auth-Presentation: Anonymous' -i 'http://myweddingwala.com/user/shasumit/guestlist' --data '{
 "category": "ceremony",